gopalmallya/csv2table/README.md

 csv2table plugin is built to solve this problem and make uploading large csv file look silent and effortless.

-I think of csv2table plugin, as small sump pump which can silently drain a huge swimming pool, with a difference that you can add as many drain pipes to drain the water faster.
+I think of csv2table plugin, as small sump pump which can silently drain a huge swimming pool, with a difference that you can add more than 1 drain pipe and choose how much water to drain per pipe, to empty the pool faster.

 Note - I have uploaded 1.5GB of csv file without exhausting browser memory under 11 minutes in free oracle cloud VM environment, which comes to ~ 2mb/sec.
 I believe in production environment, one can upload 1GB csv file under 1 minute by tuning chunkSize and Threads.
 Please read FAQ for more information.